• Skip to primary navigation

 Ingredients

-• Optional: fresh or dried thyme, rosemary, sage, parsley; minced garlic, lemon juice
+- Optional: fresh or dried thyme, rosemary, sage, parsley; spices (I like paprika) minced garlic, lemon juice

 Instructions

-• Turn the wings back to hold the neck skin in place, so your turkey will be stabilized in the pan and for carving.
-Brush the skin with a little bit of olive oil or cooking oil and rub turkey with salt and pepper.
-If you want, you can also rub turkey with fresh or dried herbs, minced garlic, and lemon juice.
+- Turn the wings back to hold the neck skin in place, so your turkey will be stabilized in the pan and for carving.
+Brush the surface of turkey and inside the cavity with olive oil, other cooking oil, or butter and rub turkey with salt and pepper.
+If you want, you can also rub turkey with fresh or dried herbs, spices minced garlic, and lemon juice.
+You can do this the day before or right before roasting.

-• Insert an oven-safe meat thermometer deep into the lower part of the thigh without touching the bone.
+- Optional: Insert an oven-safe meat thermometer deep into the lower part of the thigh without touching the bone.
 The thigh is the thickest part of the turkey, so that’s where you need to make sure the turkey is up to temperature and safe to eat.
+If you don't use an oven-safe thermometer, you'll have to take the turkey out of the oven to do temperature tests.

 Video